 Screenshots can indeed occupy a lot of space if you’re not careful.
 They are detailed images, so this means that the files can be fairly large.
-This is why it’s a good idea to use a third-party app like iMyFone iPhone Cleaner Win/ or iMyFone iPhone Cleaner Mac to help make room on your iPhone/iPad in iOS 13.
+This is why it’s a good idea to use a third-party app like iMyFone iPhone Cleaner Win to help make room on your iPhone/iPad in iOS 13.
 It can save you a lot of space in a number of ways.

 Key Features about iOS 13 Screenshots:

 - Losslessly compress your photos (and screenshots) to reclaim 75% photo space.

 - Back up screenshots or photos and safely delete them from iOS 13 iPhone/iPad.